section-engineering-education/engineering-education/articles/react-native-firebase-landmark-recognition/index.md

 ![Create New Project](/engineering-education/react-native-firebase-landmark-recognition/firebase_new.png)

 Once you create a new project, you'll see the dashboard.
-Upgrade you project to the Blaze plan.
+Upgrade your project to the Blaze plan.

 ![New Dashboard](/engineering-education/react-native-firebase-landmark-recognition/new_dashboard.png)